VidyashreeTarikereUgent/todoApp-demoPaper/content/abstract.md

 but that more research is needed to handle writing of data to pods, and how to handle heterogeneous data models through schema alignment.
 <!-- Perspectives -->
-As such, our work provides a baseline use case onto which further interoperability research can be investigated.
+As such, our work provides a baseline use case to further interoperability research.